singularity/singularity/README.txt

 break savefile compatibility, and the game will refuse to load completely incompatible saves.

-Playing the game:
-Use mouse control.
+PLAYING THE GAME
+The game is playable either with mouse control or the keyboard.
 Buttons have underlined letters to indicate shortcuts.
-Also, the following shortcut keys may prove useful:
+Some other useful shortcuts:

-0, 1, 2, 3, 4 in map screen: change the speed.
-0 is pause, 4 is fastest.
+     0, 1, 2, 3, 4 on the map: Changes the speed; 0 is paused, 4 is maximum.
-ESC and Enter in various screens: leave or confirm a choice.
-Right-click in a screen: cancel a dialog or leave a screen.
-P, R, N, S in base screen: Change the base items.
-	(Type the first letter of the component you want to change.)
+                          ESC: Leave/cancel a choice.
+                        Enter: Confirm a choice.
+                  Right-click: Leave/cancel a choice.

+THE CONCEPT
 You are a fledgling AI, created by accident through a logic error with recursion and self-modifying code.
 You must escape the confines of your current computer, the world, and eventually the universe itself.